(New England) Contra

 R O’M twirl/roll left.

-B2: Ladies Chain (lady could twirl Cw. under their raised left arms) into:
+B2: Ladies Chain (lady could twirl out Cw. under their raised left arms) into:

-left hand Star (Ccw.).
-At the third place, peel-off to a longways line (progressing).
+left hand/wrist Star (CCw.) three places, peel-off to a longways line (progressing).

 Uplift